Yemeni civil war (2014–present): Humanitarian aspects of the war

 The International Rescue Committee stated in March 2019 that at least 9.8 million people in Yemen were acutely in need of health services.
-The closure of Sanaʽa and Riyan airports for civilian flights and the limited operation of civilian airplanes in government-held areas, made it impossible for most to seek medical treatment abroad.
+The closure of Sanaa and Riyan airports for civilian flights and the limited operation of civilian airplanes in government-held areas, made it impossible for most to seek medical treatment abroad.
 The cost of tickets provided by Yemenia, Air Djibouti and Queen Bilqis Airways, also put traveling outside Yemen out of reach for many.

 The United Nations Development Programme published a report in September 2019 that said if the war continued, Yemen would become the poorest country in the world, with 79% of the population living below the poverty line and 65% in extreme poverty by 2022.

 On 3 December 2019, the International Day of Persons with Disabilities, Amnesty International released a report highlighting how the almost 5-year old Yemeni civil war had left millions of people living with disabilities and excluded from medical attention.
 Amnesty claimed that the armed conflict was led by Saudi Arabia and UAE as part of the former's coalition in the Arab nation against Houthis and terror groups, had given birth to the worst humanitarian crisis, as stated by the United Nations.

-Humanitarian aid provided to Houthi-controlled Yemen was scaled-down in March 2020 because donors doubt if it's actually reaching the people in need, UN official said.
+Humanitarian aid provided to Houthi-controlled Yemen was scaled-down in March 2020 because donors doubt if it's actually reaching the people in need, a UN official said.

-In June 2020, the UNHCR said that following more than five years of war in Yemen, more than 3.6 million people had been forced to flee their homes, while 24 million are in dire need of aid.
-The group also informed that a significant gap in funding has been recorded with only US$63 million received thus far, while at least US$211.9 million is needed to run the operations in 2020.
+In June 2020, the UNHCR said that following more than five years of war in Yemen, more than 3.6 million people had been forced to flee their homes, while 24 million were in dire need of aid.
+The group also informed that a significant gap in funding has been recorded with only US$63 million received thus far, while at least US$211.9 million is needed to run operations in 2020.

 On 2 July 2020, Human Rights Watch reported that detainees at Aden's Bir Ahmed facility were facing serious health risks from the rapidly spreading coronavirus pandemic.
 The informal detention facility, controlled by Yemeni authorities affiliated with the UAE-backed Southern Transitional Council, is grossly overcrowded and was deprived of health care facilities.

-The World Food Programme (WFP) projected in March 2021 that if the Saudi-led blockade and war continues, more than 400,000 Yemeni children under 5 years old could die from acute malnutrition before the end of the year as the blockade devastates nation.
+The World Food Programme (WFP) projected in March 2021 that if the Saudi-led blockade and war continues, more than 400,000 Yemeni children under 5 years old could die from acute malnutrition before the end of the year as the blockade devastates the nation.